dbis-uibk/MediaEval2020/README.md

 [Emotions and Themes in Music](https://multimediaeval.github.io/editions/2020/tasks/music/) task as part of [MediaEval 2020](https://multimediaeval.github.io/editions/2020/).

+The used tag groups can be found in the respective run configurations that can be found in the `plans` folder.

 ## Repository Structure

 The `results` folder contains the predictions, decisions and results of our